awslabs/graphstorm/docs/source/cli/model-training-inference/configuration-run.rst

             - For classification tasks, the default value is ``accuracy``.
             - For regression tasks, the default value is ``rmse``.
             - For link prediction tasks, the default value is ``mrr``.
+- **gamma**: Set the value of the hyperparameter denoted by the symbol gamma.
+Gamma is used in the following cases: i/ focal loss for binary classification ii/ DistMult score function for link prediction, iii/ TransE score function for link prediction, iv/ RotatE score function for link prediction, v/ shrinkage loss for regression.

+    - Yaml: ``gamma: 10.0``
+    - Argument: ``--gamma 10.0``
+    - Default value: None
+- **alpha**: Set the value of the hyperparameter denoted by the symbol alpha.
+Alpha is used in the following cases: i/ focal loss for binary classification and ii/ shrinkage loss for regression.

+    - Yaml: ``alpha: 10.0``
+    - Argument: ``--alpha 10.0``
+    - Default value: None

 Classification and Regression Task
 ```````````````````````````````````